andriniaina/andriniaina.github.io/_posts/2014-06-12-data-copy-disable-fk.markdown

 	' from [' + OBJECT_NAME(f.referenced_object_id) + '])' AS Scripts
 FROM.sys.foreign_keys AS f
 INNER JOIN.sys.foreign_key_columns AS fc ON f.OBJECT_ID = fc.constraint_object_id
+-- the generated script must be run twice

 -- Re-enable all constraints
 EXEC sp_msforeachtable